Here I try to explore the various options for a logically feasible Exodus.

 III.
 Population Growth

-If we suppose 70 Israelites grew to 2-3 million Israelites over 430 years, the math could theoretically work.
-The ideal growth rate with unlimited land and resources would have a population double roughly every 25 years, even in their tens of thousands.
-The 70 numbered are the men only (similarly to the censuses of Numbers 1 and 26 - able-bodied men), which means there were another ~70 women with them, for a total of around 150 Israelites.
-Some of these would've been wives of the 70, others (like Dinah?) maybe not.
-Despite having wives, the Israelites could've taken extra wives from amongst the Egyptians.
-Egyptian or other Canaanite servants could've married the women, without removing them from the Hebrew population (certainly not at such an early, close-knit to their family point) - e.g. 1 Chronicles 2:33-34 and Sheshan's daughter.
+If we suppose 70 people grew to 2-3 million in 430 years, the math could theoretically work.
+The ideal growth rate, with unlimited resources and land, doubles a population roughly every 25 years; even in their tens of thousands.
+The 70 are the men only, which means there were another ~70 women, for a total of around 150 Israelites (kids included as the 70 count does).
+Despite having wives, the Israelites could've taken extra wives from the locals, likely Western Semites like themselves who existed in large enough numbers by then.
+The women could've married servants, even Egyptian ones, without removing themselves from the Hebrew population (certainly not at such an early, close-knit to their family point) - e.g. 1 Chronicles 2:34 and Sheshan's daughter.

 So we can suppose the 150 Israelites roughly doubled to 300 Hebrews within a few years.
-If we start doubling this number every 25-35 years we could obtain millions by the 430th year, even accounting for the persecution which still had the average Hebrew household have 3-4 children reach adulthood (Miriam and Amram - two boys and a girl; Aaron - four sons and who knows how many daughters).
+If we start doubling this number every 25-35 years we could obtain millions by the 430th year, even accounting for the persecution which still had the average Hebrew household have 3-4 children reach adulthood (Jochebed and Amram - two boys and a girl; Aaron - four sons and who knows how many daughters, as Miriam is noted only because of her connections to Moses).

-If we suppose the Israelites were 2+ million and stayed in Egypt 250-400 years, we can make the math work, but it hardly conforms with either the record or a historical precedent.
+If we suppose the Israelites were 2+ million and stayed in Egypt 200-400 years, we can make the math work.
+But it needs an unrealistically idealistic framework as we'll show below (centuries of unhindered ideal birthrates despite oppression, space, etc), and hardly conforms with either the historical record or any kind of precedent.

 IV.
 Data Supporting an Alternate Hypothesis